improvedk/improve.dk/source/_posts/my-pass-summit-2011-abstracts/my-pass-summit-2011-abstracts.md

 ### Why & What?

 I originally gave this presentation at [Miracle Open World 2011](http://mow2011.dk/mow2011.aspx) and got some great feedback.
 Fueled by positive feedback I continued the development and am now at the point where I have so much content I considered doing a 3½ hour session instead.
-By attending this session you will not only see diagrams of internal structures on slides, you’ll actually see C# code demonstrated that parses & utilizes them!
+By attending this session you will not only see diagrams of internal structures on slides, you'll actually see C# code demonstrated that parses & utilizes them!

 ## Demystifying Database Metadata